LeanFang/dafoam_mcp_server/README.md

 Open Claude's configuration file using VSCode:  `code ~/Library/Application\ Support/Claude/claude_desktop_config.json`

-Add these into the .json file
+Add these into the .json file.
+Here `absolute_path_to_dafoam_mcp_server` is the absolute path of the dafoam_mcp_server repo and `/Users/phe/.local/bin/uv` is the absolute path of the uv command (you can get it from `which uv`).
+Claude may not have access to your system's PATH variable, so we may need to use the absolute paths.

 <pre>
 {
   "mcpServers": {
     "airfoil_mcp": {
-      "command": "uv",
+      "command": "/Users/phe/.local/bin/uv",
       "args": [
         "--directory",
         "/absolute_path_to_dafoam_mcp_server/airfoils",